docstestingdemo/convertingToGraphQL/readme.md

-# Zoom Phone API Data Fetcher
+# Fetching Data from Zoom

 This project is designed to fetch data from various Zoom Phone APIs and user-related endpoints, then push the collected data to a specified endpoint.